giorgiobornia/events/README.md

 - Optional: generation of navigation bars and banners through Bootstrap

 - The calls can be embedded inside an arbitrary <body> field that is taken care of by the user

-- Each seminar will be grouped according to the folder scheme "discipline/year/semester/", where typically

-    - "discipline" is the field of the seminar (e.g., applied_math, analysis, number_theory, etc.)

-    - "year" is the current year (e.g., 2019)

-    - "semester" is the current semester (e.g., "spring", "fall")

-- A list of past editions can be handled easily